TanjaKec/bootcamp/content/day1/UseR/_index.en.markdown

 - R is case-sensitive language which executes instructions directly;
 - Commands are entered at prompt `>`
-- Commands are separate statements which could be put in a same line if separated by a semi-colons `;`.
+- Commands are separate statements which could be put the in a same line if separated by a semi-colon `;`
 - Code statements can be commented by using a `#` tag.
 You can comment in continuation of the command line or in a separate line.

 {{% notice tip %}}
 💡 The best way to learn is by doing.
-Therefore, I would like you <span style="color:red">not to copy past the comands showing in the black boxes</span>, but rather you to <span style="color:red">type it in your R console</span>.
+Therefore, I would like you <span style="color:red">not to copy paste the commands showing in the black boxes</span>, but to <span style="color:red">type it in your R console</span>.
 It would be even better to type it as an R script, so that you can keep a history of it and return to it if you wish to do so.
 {{% /notice %}}

 ## Let's start using R!

-- *Turn on your computer (if you haven't already).*
+- *Turn on your computer (if you haven't already)*
 - *Open RStudio*
 - *Create a project for your work.
 On the very right side of the window is a small blue R, and a drop-down menu.
 Select `New project`, then `New directory`, navigate to the desktop, and name the project `My_First_R`.
 This will create a folder with this name on the desktop.
 This will be your workspace for this project.* 😇

 ## Setting up your working directory

-If you want to read or write files on your computer from and to a specific location you will need to set working directory in R. To set the working directory in R to a specific folder on your computer you will use the following:
+If you want to read or write files on your computer from and to a specific location you will need to set a working directory in R. To set the working directory in R to a specific folder on your computer you will use the following:

 ``` r
 # On a pc, you would set working directory like this